Skip to main content

 1 mentions Positive Neutral Negative

-Players criticize the grinding aspect of the game, describing it as slow and tedious, leading to an overall negative experience.
-Many recommend avoiding the game entirely, even if it is free, as they feel it does not offer value compared to other options available.
+Players criticize the grinding aspect of the game for being excessively slow and tedious, leading to a frustrating experience that detracts from overall enjoyment.
+Many recommend avoiding the game entirely, even if it is free, as they feel it is not worth the time investment.

-• “This is one of the worst games I've ever played.
+• “This is one of the worst games I have ever played.
 The movement is so slow and tedious.
 There are better free games to get on Steam, so give this one a pass, even if you got it for free, because that's a rip-off.”

 Buy Drones, The Human Condition